A guide to creating your SEO strategy

 - Compile a list of main keywords – these keywords will serve as the basis for secondary keywords and topics

 - Utilize reliable keyword research tools – you need to be able to compare the competitiveness of keywords.
 We like Google Search Console and Keyword Planner, Ahrefs Keywords Explorer, and SEMRush

 - Understand the intention of the search queries you rank for – some people search online to get information.
 Others want to buy something.
 You must know their intent when they found your website

 - Pinpoint long-tail keywords – these are necessary for highly specific searches that are less competitive

-- Research your competitors – you should understand what makes your competitors successful.
-Identify and use their best practices and develop your strategy to out-compete them
+- Research your competitors – you should understand what your competitors are doing well in terms of their SEO strategy.
+Identify and use their best practices and develop your own strategy to out-compete them

-On-page SEO is crucial to where your pages and website as a whole are placed in search engine rankings.
-On-page SEO primarily includes ensuring your keywords are in the page’s:
+On-page SEO is crucial SEO strategy, and relates to where your pages and website as a whole are placed in search engine rankings.
+On-page SEO primarily includes ensuring your keywords are in the following pages:

 - Through the content – naturally!

 - Image alt-tags